Overview of Old Testament Books

 The first five books of the Bible, the Pentateuch, were written by Moses.
 They record the beginning of the universe, our world, man, sin, the first murder, the first false religion, the first flood, the first rainbow, the destruction of Sodom and Gomorrah, the establishment of Israel, the Exodus from Egypt through the Red Sea, the Ten Commandments, wanderings of Israel in the wilderness, directions for building the tabernacle, guidelines for the sacrifices, numerous ordinances for worship, societal order of conduct, and warnings relative to holiness.
 But best of all we get our first glimpses of God and we discover that He loves holiness and hates sin.
 These books also speak of historic people such as Adam, Eve, Abraham, Sarah, Jacob, Joseph, Moses, Aaron and Joshua.

 The historical books of the Bible cover the period after Moses’ death until about 400 years before Christ’s birth.
 After Moses died, Joshua led Israel into the Promised Land.
-God had directed Israel to defeat all of the nations in the promised land so that they would not be polluted by the sin of the peoples in the region, but they failed.
+God had directed Israel to defeat all of the nations in the promised land so that they would not be polluted by the sin of the peoples in the region, but they failed to do that.
 After Joshua’s death, Israel was guided by a series of judges during a period of moral bankruptcy.
 Eventually, the Israelites asked for a king, which God granted to them.
-God gave them the desire of their hearts.
-The Israelites had made a bad decision.
-What followed was a series of a few good but mostly evil kings who reigned over Israel.
+The Israelites had rejected God in favor of a human king.
+It was a bad decision.

 The first king, Saul, did not remain true to God and sinned.
-Therefore God replaced him with King David.
-God was and still is looking for godly leaders who love Him and respond accordingly.
-David was God’s man.
-Scripture says that David was a man after God’s own heart, yet he sinned by committing adultery and giving birth to a son named Solomon.
+Therefore God replaced him with King David because David was a man after God’s own heart.
 After David died, his son Solomon became king.
 Solomon was blessed by God with wisdom and riches.
 He built the first temple and enjoyed great fame.
-In the late years of Solomon’s life, he followed after other gods due to the influence of his many unbelieving wives.
-Consequently, God divided the people into a northern (Israel) and southern (Judah) kingdom.
+In the later years of Solomon’s life, he followed after other gods due to the influence of his many wives.
+Consequently, God divided the people into a northern kingdom (Israel) and a southern kingdom (Judah).
 After that, most of the kings were wicked and did not follow God.
-As a result, both Israel and Judah were eventually deported and held captive in Babylon as punishment for their waywardness.
-After 70 years, a portion of the Jews returned to the promised land.
+As a result, both Israel and Judah were eventually punished.
+Judah was deported to Babylon.
+After 70 years, a remnant of the Jews returned to the promised land.
 The book of Malachi reveals that once again Israel strayed from God and the priests fell into ritualism.

 |Joshua||Promised land entered||Israel enters, conquers and divides the promised land – Palestine.|